 The theft of LLMs represents a significant security concern as language models become increasingly powerful and prevalent.
 Organizations and researchers must prioritize robust security measures to protect their LLM models, ensuring the confidentiality and integrity of their intellectual property.
-Employing a comprehensive security framework that includes access controls, encryption, and continuous monitoring is crucial in mitigating the risks associated with LLM model theft and safeguarding the interests of both individuals and organizations relying on LLMs.
+Employing a comprehensive security framework that includes access controls, encryption, and continuous monitoring is crucial in mitigating the risks associated with LLM model theft and safeguarding the interests of both individuals and organizations relying on LLM.

 - 1. An attacker exploits a vulnerability in a company's infrastructure to gain unauthorized access to their LLM model repository via misconfiguration in their network or application security settings. - 2.
-An insider threat scenario where a disgruntled employee leaks model or related artifacts. - 3.
-An attacker queries the model API using carefully crafted inputs and prompt injection techniques to collect a sufficient number of outputs to create a shadow model. - 4.
-A malicious attacker is able to bypass input filtering techniques of the LLM to perform a side-channel attack and ultimately harvest model weights and architecture information to a remote controlled resource. - 5.
-The attack vector for model extraction involves querying the LLM with a large number of prompts on a particular topic.
-The outputs from the LLM can then be used to fine-tune another model.
+Use a centralized ML Model Inventory or Registry for ML models used in production.
+Having a centralized model registry prevents unauthorized access to ML Models via access controls, authentication, and monitoring/logging capability which are good foundations for governance.
+Having a centralized repository is also beneficial for collecting data about algorithms used by the models for the purposes of compliance, risk assessments, and risk mitigation. - 3.
+An insider threat scenario where a disgruntled employee leaks model or related artifacts. - 4.
+An attacker queries the model API using carefully crafted inputs and prompt injection techniques to collect a sufficient number of outputs to create a shadow model. - 5.
+A malicious attacker is able to bypass input filtering techniques of the LLM to perform a side-channel attack and ultimately harvest model weights and architecture information to a remote controlled resource.

+- 6. The attack vector for model extraction involves querying the LLM with a large number of prompts on a particular topic.
+The outputs from the LLM can then be used to finetune another model.
 However, there are a few things to note about this attack: - The attacker must generate a large number of targeted prompts.
 If the prompts are not specific enough, the outputs from the LLM will be useless. - The outputs from LLMs can sometimes contain hallucinated answers meaning the attacker may not be able to extract the entire model as some of the outputs can be nonsensical. - It is not possible to replicate an LLM 100% through model extraction.
-However, the attacker will be able to replicate a partial model.

-6. The attack vector for functional model replication involves using the target model via prompts to generate synthetic training data (an approach called "self-instruct") to then use it and fine-tune another foundational model to produce a functional equivalent.
+However, the attacker will be able to replicate a partial model. - 7.
+The attack vector for functional model replication involves using the target model via prompts to generate synthetic training data (an approach called "self-instruct") to then use it and fine-tune another foundational model to produce a functional equivalent.
 This bypasses the limitations of traditional query-based extraction used in Example 5 and has been successfully used in research of using an LLM to train another LLM.
 Although in the context of this research, model replication is not an attack.
 The approach could be used by an attacker to replicate a proprietary model with a public API.